Have you been injured in a semi-truck accident?

 Driver’s logs, computer records, and “black box” data must be secured before it disappears or is lost.
 Large commercial companies have policies to routinely destroy data as quickly as possible, which they view as a way to reduce potential liability they may owe to an injured victim.
 Federal regulations permit trucking companies to destroy drivers logs and other essential data after a period of six months.
 These items may be critical for your lawyer or an accident reconstruction expert to determine the surrounding circumstances and cause of your truck accident.
 These pieces of evidence should be safely secured and stored by your attorney to help your case.

 Patterson Legal Group, LC works on a contingency fee basis and does not charge a fee unless you collect.
-Our Kansas semi-truck accident lawyers are experienced with handling complex 18-wheeler and semi-truck accident cases.
+Our Kansas semi-truck accident attorneys are experienced with handling complex 18-wheeler and semi-truck accident cases.
 If you, or someone you love, have suffered and injury as a result of a semi-truck accident, contact our lawyers for a free case evaluation.
 For more information on our semi-truck accident attorneys, click here.